Troubleshooting Cayosoft Administrator Active Directory DC Connection Issues

 Resolution

-- Login to the Domain Controller specified for a domain/forest.
+Login to the Domain Controller specified for a domain/forest.

-- Find Active Directory Web Services service.
+Find the Active Directory Web Services service.

 Cause

-Cayosoft Administrator Service is blocked by the firewall.
+The Cayosoft Administrator Service is blocked by the firewall.

 Resolution